 Once a student completes the request for a medical response plan, it must be submitted to the director of the Center for Health and Wellness.
-The director will develop a medical response plan and consult with appropriate College offices as necessary.
+The director will develop a medical response plan and consult appropriate College offices as necessary.
 In order to develop the plan, the student must submit medical or other documentation that can be used in creating the medical response plan.
 The director may be unable to create a medical response plan if the student does not supply the requested documentation.
 The director of the Center for Health and Wellness will review the plan with the student.
-The medical response plan will include information concerning the student's medical condition, symptoms, as well as procedures that the faculty and staff are to follow in the event of a medical emergency.
+The medical response plan will include information concerning the student's medical condition, symptoms, and procedures that faculty and staff are to follow in the event of a medical emergency.

 A medical response plan is confidential and will be shared with faculty members as well as other individuals and offices of the College as designated and authorized in writing by the student.
-A copy of the medical response plan will be maintained in the student's medical record within the Center for Health and Wellness as well as with the Public Safety Office, where it will be available to medical emergency personnel for the semester it is applicable.
-The Office of Public Safety will destroy the plan at the end of the semester for which it is applicable.
+A copy of the medical response plan will be maintained in the student's medical record within the Center for Health and Wellness as well as with the EC Police Department, where it will be available to medical emergency personnel for the semester it is applicable.
+The EC Police Department will destroy the plan at the end of the semester for which it is applicable.
 The plan will be considered part of the student's medical record and maintained under the regulations governing medical record retention by the Commonwealth of Massachusetts.